shiyonglu/SecDATAVIEW/README.md

 sudo ip link set dev sgxlkl_tap0 up sudo ip addr add dev sgxlkl_tap0 10.0.1.254/24
 ```
-To forward the network packets, the OS iptables should be updated with the following commands:
+To forward the network packets, the OS iptables should be updated with the following commands
 ```
 #Lets backup the OS iptables first.
 Keep this file to restore the iptables rules at a later time